a3huang/dsp/07-statistics.md

 In this exercise, you will compute the effect size of correlation.
 Correlation measures the relationship of two variables, and data science is about exploring relationships in data.

 ###Q8.
 [Think Stats Chapter 8 Exercise 2](statistics/8-2-sampling_dist.md) (sampling distribution)
 In the theoretical world, all data related to an experiment or a scientific problem would be available.
 In the real world, some subset of that data is available.
-This exercise asks you to take samples from an exponential distribution and examine how the standard error and confidence intervals vary with the sample size.
+This exercise asks you to take samples from an exponential distribution and examine how the standard error and confidence intervals vary with the sample size

 ###Q9.
 [Think Stats Chapter 6 Exercise 1](statistics/6-1-household_income.md) (skewness of household income)
 ###Q10.
 [Think Stats Chapter 8 Exercise 3](statistics/8-3-scoring.md) (scoring)